 Create a timeline-Set a schedule for creating and distributing press information about the Blue Star Museums launch and any special events.
-Include deadlines for writing releases, booking a photographer, and scheduling social media tactics, such as blog posts, YouTube videos, and tweets.
+Include deadlines for writing releases, booking a photographer, and scheduling social media tactics, such as blog posts, YouTube videos, and Instagram or X content.
 Check with local media on their deadlines for news releases, advisories, online and social media content, and factor that into your schedule.